actopozipc/matplotwave/README.md

     matplotwave.despine(plt.gca())  # Remove top and right spines matplotwave.despine(plt.gca(), all=True)  # Remove all spines and ticks

 Adjust global font size:

     matplotwave.font_size(14)

+## Contribution and Citation
+This project is released as open source software under the MIT License.
+You are free to use, modify, and redistribute the code in both academic and commercial contexts.

+Contributions are very welcome: you can contribute by opening issues, submitting pull requests, proposing new palettes, improving documentation, or adding examples and demonstrations.

+If you use this project in a scientific publication or other public-facing work, a citation or acknowledgment would be greatly appreciated, since I strongly believe that aesthetically well-designed plots are key to bringing scientific work to a broader audience.
+Clear, expressive, and visually engaging figures can significantly improve how research is perceived, understood, and shared beyond a narrow expert community, and referencing this project might be a step into this direction.

+## Aesthetic fonts in matplotlib
+TODO
+## Issues with the old implementation and why I forked it
+As mentioned earlier, this is a fork of the vapeplot repository.
+It had several key issues that lead to this fork:
+First of all, some color palettes used very similar colors.
+Especially when only plotting tow datasets, the lines would often look very similar.
+Second, as can be seen in one of the examples, some colors are hardly readable on a white background.
+And finally, for me the most important, that the colormaps in vapeplot are just cycling 4 to 5 colors, not a real colormap.